PowerShell/DscResources/Supportability.md

 Support beyond what is described in this page might be available with those additional services.

-## Are DSC Resources supported by Microsoft
+## Are DSC resources supported by Microsoft

 Microsoft supports PowerShell and the PowerShell Desired State Configuration engine, Local Configuration Manager (LCM).